 Rand McNally – A Closer Look

 Rand McNally is a company that specializes in navigation and mobility technology.
 Founded in 1856 in Chicago, Illinois, it is one of the oldest technology companies in American history.
 It delivers innovative products and services with the utmost quality, efficiency, safety, and connectivity.
-The company does not disclose its revenue, but it has at least a 50% market share in GPS truck systems and 60% in the RV category.
+The company does not disclose its revenue, but it has a 50% market share in GPS truck systems and 60% in the RV category.

 Rand McNally has plenty of products on the market, all categorized by use (Trucking, Commercial, RV, etc.):